It’s nearing the end of a long day – the first day of surgeries during a recent Operation Smile medical mission in Koforidua, Ghana.

-And he’s done just that with unprecedented success since he became involved with Operation Smile in 2015 – first as a volunteer before becoming a full-time member of the three-person Operation Smile Ghana staff alongside regional manager Sabrina Ghiddi and program coordinator Lucy Apeajei.
+And he’s done just that with unprecedented success since he became involved with Operation Smile in 2015 – first as a volunteer before becoming a full-time member of Operation Smile Ghana's staff.

-Clement’s “why” is as dramatic and powerful as it is engrained in the young Ghanaian activist.
+Clement’s “why” is as dramatic and powerful as it is ingrained in the young Ghanaian activist.

 As told to him by his grandmother, when Clement’s mother became pregnant with him, his father began having an affair with another woman.
 The woman then attempted to kill Clement’s mother by poisoning her food when she was six months pregnant.